Updated: Feb 2

 Yet talking to a manager about what is going on can also bring great benefits.
-It gives an opportunity to access support - not only in terms of signposting to employee assistance programs but to also think about changes to working time, work loads or time away from the office.
+It gives an opportunity to access support - not only in terms of signposting to employee assistance programs and private medical but to also think about changes to working time, work loads or time away from the office.
 For example if you’ve suffered with anxiety or panic, then you may experience an out-of-the-blue request from your manager as the sure fire way to the good ol' fight/flight/freeze response.
 Having a conversation may allow you to think about how written feedback in advance of these random requests may help you to prepare and gain some control.
-Equally, it might be that asking your manager to be extremely clear about what they are asking of you when they send emails avoids any potential for misinterpretation... which can lead to uncertainty and negative thinking.
+Equally, it might be that asking your manager to be clearer about what they are asking of you when they send emails avoids any potential for misinterpretation... which can lead to uncertainty and negative thinking.

 It can also provide the context for empathy and understanding.
 Rather than seeing the random sick days as examples of poor performance, it opens the doors to seeing those one or two days as needed time to recharge and get back on track.
 Without explanation managers may fill unknown gaps with assumptions which can fuel mistrust in the relationship.